Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Aperture geometries

 Fig. \ref{fig:af_per_geom} illustrates the array factor for each geometry.
 The array factor defined by the geometry clearly determines the shape of the beampattern, the 3 dB radial resolution, the sidelobe level and the maximum extent of the near-field region. \cite{mw_nf_res_alpha}.

 Note that the distance approximation \eqref{eq:taylor_approx}, which allows for obtaining a closed-form array factor in the NF, introduces errors at small distances from the array.
 This is due to the quadratic approximation of a spherical wavefront.
 The worst-case error is observed for targets at $d_{\min}$.
 Fig. \ref{fig:nf_af_exact_vs_approx} illustrates the difference between the exact and approximated array factors.
+The mainlobe of the array factor is well approximated; however, there is a noticeable shift in the null positions.
+The approximation error decreases as the distance from the array increases.